cquinone/Comp_phys/README.md

 attached to a wall, given an initial temperature, a function defining the bar over its length, and other parameters.
 Requires scipy and numpy.

-* Finance predicts the future of a particular stock via Monte Carlo methods, given its volatility, strike price, and other parameters.
-Requires matplotlib.

 * Thermrand creates a random grid of cells with some integer from 1-10, and for each step in time, the highest number moves in a random direction into another cell.
 The grid is eventually plotted with red representing a higher sum of numbers in the cell, blue being a lower sum.
 Requires Tkinter.